Today, I’m setting a winter table with my favorite, vintage blue bottles, and some backyard fresh-cut greenery!

 It’s snowing outside, chicken noodle soup is on the stove, and the fire is going strong in the pellet stove.
 It’s a cozy day to stay home and dabble and decorate with Ella, our Bernese Mountain Dog.

-Soft blue vintage bottles always grab my heart and I’ve been collecting them for a number of years now.
+Soft blue vintage bottles always grab my heart, and I’ve been collecting them for several years now.
 Have you ever noticed my blog logo before?

 Thrift Store Pearls

 I found a couple of mason jars full of costume jewelry while out “Thrifting with the Gals“, and inside were half a dozen or so pearl necklaces.

 I thought the pearls would be fun to decorate over the holiday season.